-To apply, please access the online application system at ilchf.org under Grantees & Applicants $\rightarrow$ Open RFPs.
+A link to the on-line application system can be found at ilchf.org under "Open RFPs" (https://ilchf.org/rfp-archive/).
 In addition to addressing the questions listed above, you will be asked to attach the following documents:

 - a) Budget worksheet: Budget narrative to support worksheet will be asked for in the online application.
 Please refer to the estimated local contribution section in the additional documents after page five for a list of necessary items. - b) Officers certification - c) Most recent financial audit report - d) List of School Board Members for the district - e) For applications with partnered districts, a letter of agreement between the districts delineating how the districts will work together to execute the plan.
 Include details regarding funding, staffing, leadership and implementation.